Philippines: Marcos heir says he will run for presidency | DW | 05.10.2021

 The son of the former dictator of the Philippines, Ferdinand Marcos Jr., 64, announced his bid Tuesday for the country's highest office in next year's election.

-Popularly known as "Bongbong," the son who bears the same name as his father, said in a speech streamed on social media that he is throwing his hat in the ring to replace President Rodrigo Duterte, who is stepping down, in the 2022 elections.
+Popularly known as "Bongbong," the son who bears the same name as his father, said in a speech streamed on Facebook Live that he is throwing his hat in the ring to replace President Rodrigo Duterte, who is stepping downdue to term limits, in the 2022 elections.

 "Join me in this noblest process and we will succeed," Marcos Jr. said.

-The announcement comes as the Marcos family is seeking to revive its political fortunes.
+The announcement comes as the Marcos family has long sought to revive its political fortunes.
+Marcos Jr. has been involved in politics since he returned from exile in the United States in 1991.

+He has previously served as a provincial governor, congressman and senator and his ill-fated bid for the vice-presidency in 2016 ended in defeat, which he tried to reverse using the courts.
+Sister Imee is currently a sitting senator.

+Marcos Jr. is the fourth candidate to announce a bid for the presidency in 2022.
+The mayor of Manila, Francisco Domagoso, registered his candidacy Monday and boxing legend Manny Pacquaio has also announced.

 The elder Marcos was overthrown in 1986 after more than two decades in power.
 His regime was characterized by brutality and kleptocracy.